Types of Businesses

 Licenses

-Licensing is used by companies that are in the process of establishing brand and name recognition.
+Licensing is used by companies that are in the process of establishing a brand and name recognition.
 There is no FTC or state regulations as with a franchise.
-Unlike a franchise, licensors do not charge franchise fees, royalties, nor do they have strict rules that franchisors impose on their franchisees.
+Unlike a franchise, licensors do not charge franchise fees or royalties, nor do they have strict rules that franchisors impose on their franchisees.
 A license agreement governs the method for conducting business between the two parties.
-Understanding of franchise regulations is necessary to avoid being classified as a franchise.
+Understanding franchise regulations is necessary to avoid being classified as a franchise.

 Home-Based Business